nrwl/nx/docs/shared/guides/use-environment-variables-in-angular.md

 The previous method is useful to statically define variables in the project configuration that will be available at build time.
 However, if you need to dynamically collect and define the environment variables available at build time, you can create a custom ESBuild plugin.

-You can provide custom ESBuild plugin to the `@nx/angular:application` or `@nx/angular:browser-esbuild` executors:
+You can provide a custom ESBuild plugin to the `@nx/angular:application` or `@nx/angular:browser-esbuild` executors:

 ```json {% fileName="apps/my-app/project.json" highlightLines=[5,8] %}
 {